Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ### Input object

-The Input object is updated with every user input and holds a lot of relevant information about the user's input, like the **Intents** that were found, the **Channel** that the message was sent through and any other relevant meta-data.
+The Input object is updated with every user interaction and holds a lot of relevant information about the user's input, such as the **Intents** that were found, the **Channel** that the message was sent through and any other relevant meta-data.
 For more information, read the [Input](input.md) documentation.
 Cognigy objects have a different life span depending on their type.
 For more information , read the [Cognigy Objects Life Span](../../tools/cognigy-script.md#cognigy-objects-life-span) documentation.

 ### State

-State can be used to narrow the set of **Intents** that can be triggered, by actively excluding certain Intents from a certain state.
+State can be used to narrow the set of **Intents** that can be triggered by actively excluding certain Intents from a specific state.

 For more information, read the [State](state.md) documentation.

 ### Context object

-The **Context** is like a short-term memory of the **Virtual Agent** and is used to store session-specific information, like selected products or the user's current location.
-It is the location where API responses are typically stored, as they are relevant to the particular session.
+The **Context** acts as the short-term memory of the **Virtual Agent** and is used to store session-specific information, such as selected products or the user's current location.
+It is also the location where API responses are typically stored, as they are relevant to the particular session.

 For more information, read the [Context](context.md) documentation.

 ### Profile object

-The **(Contact) Profile** acts as persistent - long term - memory and is used to store specific user data, like the user's name and email, as well as use case specific information like for example, the user's favorite color.
+The **(Contact) Profile** acts as persistent - long term - memory and is used to store specific user data, like the user's name and email, as well as use case specific information, for example the user's favorite color.

 For more information, read the [Profile](profile.md) documentation.